muenzpraeger/create-lwc-app/README.md

-  -d, --destination=destination  [default: ./dist] defines the directory where the build is stored -m, --mode=mode                [default: development] defines the mode for the build (production|development) -n, --noclear                  setting this will not re-create the build dir -w, --webpack=webpack          location of custom webpack configuration file
+  -d, --destination=destination  [default: ./dist] defines the directory where the build is stored -m, --mode=mode                [default: development] defines the mode for the build (production|development) -n, --noclear                  setting this will not re-create the build dir -w, --webpack=webpack          location of custom webpack configuration file, which will be merged into the default config

 EXAMPLES
   lwc-services build